City Island, Bronx: History

 Palmer also is responsible for changing the name from Minefer's Island to City Island in anticipation of things to come.
 Palmer's vision never fully materialized, however, as the timing just before the American Revolution halted all progress, and the war depleted the capital of Palmer and his investors.
 It would be another sixty years before the island again started to be developed when oystermen, pilots of Hell Gate, a set of nearby narrows, and eventually shipbuilders arrived and introduced these industries.

 In 1819, City Island was annexed to the town of Pelham, Westchester County.
 It narrowly voted to become a part of New York City in 1895, in exchange for a new bridge to the mainland, and was consolidated as part of the Bronx in 1898.
 The island continued to host harbor defenses through the early 20th century.
 In the mid-20th century, City Island developed as a shipbuilding community, before becoming a daytrippers' destination.
 City Island has generally remained sparsely developed with a suburban feel.
 A 43-unit condo complex called On the Sound, built in 2015, was the first major residential project on the island since around 2000.

-According to local tradition, anyone actually born on the island is known as a "clamdigger".
-A City Island resident not born on the island is known as a "musselsucker".
+According to local tradition, anyone actually born on the island is known as a "clam digger".
+A City Island resident not born on the island is known as a "mussel sucker".

 Demographics

-As of the 2010 United States Census the island had a population of 4,362.

 For census purposes, the New York City government classifies City Island as part of a larger neighborhood tabulation area called Pelham Bay-Country Club-City Island.
+As of the 2020 Census, the island had a population of 4,417.

-Based on data from the 2010 United States Census, the population of Pelham Bay-Country Club-City Island was 26,583, a decrease of 557 (2.1%) from the 27,140 counted in 2000.
+Based on data from the 2010 United States census, the population of Pelham Bay-Country Club-City Island was 26,583, a decrease of 557 (2.1%) from the 27,140 counted in 2000.
 Covering an area of 917.45 acres, the neighborhood had a population density of 29.0 PD/acre.
 The racial makeup of the Pelham Bay-Country Club-City Island neighborhood was 62.0% (16,488) White, 2.9% (773) African American, 0.1% (36) Native American, 3.6% (969) Asian, 0.0% (5) Pacific Islander, 0.4% (110) from other races, and 0.9% (252) from two or more races.
 Hispanic or Latino of any race were 29.9% (7,950) of the population.